 When do tickets for Madonna’s tour go on sale?

 Tickets for the final date on Wednesday December 6 go on sale this week.
 To be in with a chance, be ready to book on Wednesday January 1 at 9am.

 How can I get Madonna tickets?

 Tickets for the ‘Celebration’ tour are available via Madonna’s website.
 The majority of tickets are now sold out, but luckily fans will have a final chance to cop the tickets to her London December performance tomorrow.

-Perhaps Madonna underestimated how much we love her here in the UK, as until last week she was only due to perform once at the 20,000 capacity O2.
-Thank God she added four more dates.
+Perhaps Madonna underestimated how much we love her here in the UK, as until recently she was only due to perform once at the 20,000 capacity O2.
+Thank God she added five more dates.

 How much do Madonna tour tickets cost?

 The official prices for the ‘Celebration’ tour were never officially released.
 But during the first release they started at a relatively affordable £47, but rose to £1,307 for the VIP package.
 However, most tickets are likely to be touted for at least three times the price.
 Viagogo is reportedly selling tickets with a face value of £400 for £2,950 – more than seven times the price.
 Ouch!